maxsu/Coffeebot/README.md

 An alternative that does not need root to edit the contents of the image would be welcome here.

 #### Working with the VM
+For now the VM doesn't do much on its own "out of the box".

 ##### Start & Stopping
 To start the vm, use ```./vm-up```.
 On the first run, ignore the `raspi-config` menu.